 Alternatives, including direct investments in private credit and real estate, seek to take advantage of the premium associated with holding less liquid or illiquid assets.
 Open-ended Mutual funds are prohibited from investing more than 15% of their net assets in illiquid assets under the Investment Company Act of 1940.
 Interval fund managers have the latitude to put forth their preferred strategies without needing to focus on providing daily liquidity.
 Prohibitions on high concentration of illiquid assets in open-end funds can limit a fund manager in both investment selection and maneuverability.
 In an interval fund, the portfolio manager has the flexibility to take advantage of a more dynamic allocation strategy.
 These funds are best suited for investors with longer-term investment horizons, despite having periodic repurchase offers.
 They are typically subject to higher fees and expenses relative to other closed-end funds.
 We advise anyone considering this type of investment to review the corresponding product prospectus for this information regarding fees and expenses.

-To learn more about Interval Funds, please contact your financial advisor.
+To learn more about Interval Funds, please contact your financial professional.